Kim Jong Un: Political developments

 In January 2021, the WPK held its 8th Congress, where Kim delivered a nine-hour-long report in which he admitted failures in carrying out the economic plan and lambasted leading officials' shortcomings.
 He also praised the country's nuclear capability and addressed the United States as the DPRK's main enemy.
 Kim Jong Un was reelected as party leader, with his title changed to General Secretary, a post held by his father and grandfather.
 Previously, the title general secretary was awarded "eternally" to Kim Jong Il in 2012.
 The congress also saw the WPK reassert its commitment to communism.
 The Control Commission was abolished, with the Central Auditing Commission taking up its duties.
 The Congress was also unique in that its backdrop did not include the Kim Il Sung and Kim Jong Il portraits where they would normally have been put, suggesting Kim's desire to make his mark on the country's politics.

 The congress marked the consolidation of WPK control over the army, as well as a further decrease in the army's power; the number of military delegates dropped from 719 in the 7th Congress to 408.
 Politburo members increased from 28 to 30, though incumbent military elite membership decreased from eight to six.
 The influence of the KPA Party Committee and the General Political Bureau (GPB) was decreased; with the committee's ranking now equal to provincial party committees, while it was above them previously.
 The GPB was also no longer equal to the Central Committee, while the Central Military Commission was given effective command of the armed forces.
 "Military-first policy" was also removed from the charter, being replaced by "people-first politics".

 Under Kim, North Korea has changed the names of several offices and institutions in what has been named by Yonhap News Agency as an effort to present itself as a "normal state".
 The Ministry of People's Armed Forces was renamed to the Ministry of Defence in January 2021, while state media began referring to Kim as "President of the State Affairs" rather than "chairman" in English language articles starting from February 2021.
-In November 2021, the South Korean National Intelligence Service reported that the North Korean government has begun using the term Kimjongunism, in an effort to establish an independent ideological system centered on Kim.
+In November 2021, the South Korean NIS reported that the North Korean government has begun using the term Kimjongunism, in an effort to establish an independent ideological system centered on Kim.
 Analyst Ken Gause described this as Kim "now ready to put his stamp firmly on the regime".